cosmos/cosmos-sdk/docs/spec/slashing/begin-block.md

 }
 ```

-We then slash the validator:
+We then slash the validator and tombstone them:

 ```
 curVal := validator